pinot-contrib/pinot-docs/contributing/contributing.md

-# Contributing to the Pinot docs
+# Contributing to the Apache Pinot documentation

 Pinot documentation is powered by [GitBook](https://www.gitbook.com/).